redhat-cop/ocp-disconnected-docs/AROInstall.md

 --service-endpoints Microsoft.ContainerRegistry
 ```

 *Note*: This subnet accesses Microsoft's internal container registry over a [private endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).
 The internal container registry is used for provisioning the cluster, and it is not accessible for general use.
-See more info in [networking](https://docs.microsoft.com/en-us/azure/openshift/concepts-networking).
+See [networking](https://docs.microsoft.com/en-us/azure/openshift/concepts-networking) for more information.

 #### Create empty subnet for worker nodes
 ```bash